The Trails with the Loveliest Fall Foliage Views in Every NoVA County

 Alum Spring Park

-This scenic park is ideal for a relaxing stroll past its creek and over its bridge.
+This scenic park, with at least 21 types of trees along its 1-mile loop trail, is ideal for a relaxing stroll past its creek and over its bridge.
 It’s outfitted with picnic shelters and grills, perfect for a family picnic.

 Cobblestone Park